 Nine (9) semester hours, consisting of

-POLS 1101 U.S. Government

-OR

-POLS 1102 Introduction to Political Science

-POLS 2210 Comparative Politics

-POLS 2220 International Relations
+POLS 1101 U.S. Government in Global Perspective or POLS 1102 Introduction to Political Science POLS 2210 Comparative Politics in Global Perspective POLS 2220 International Politics: States in the Global System

 Students minoring in Political Science must also complete an additional six (6) semester hours of elective courses chosen from among the three- and four-thousand-level courses listed for the program in this Bulletin (for a total of 15 semester hours).
 In the minor course of study, political science internships cannot substitute for elective course credit.